Functional Neural Networks: Shift invariant models for functional data with applications to EEG classification: Empirical Results

 The results for both approaches are displayed in Tables \ref{tab:real_data_results_classic} and \ref{tab:real_data_results_sliding}.
 As before, the accuracy represents the ratio of correctly classified windows to all windows.
 To account for the class imbalance, the mean recall and precision over all categories were added: the recall of a binary classifier is defined as the ratio of correctly classified positive to all true positive samples, whereas the precision of a binary classifier is defined as the ratio of correctly classified positive to all positively classified samples.
 These quantities for binary classifiers were extended to the multiclass problem by first calculating the respective quantity per class and then averaging the calculated quantities over all classes.

-In both cases, the proposed FNNs outperformed the benchmark model.
-For the classic approach, the accuracy of the smaller FNN(3, 12) with 1,564 parameters had a 2.4\% higher accuracy and the larger FNN(5, 10) with 2,344 trainable parameters had a 3.47\% higher accuracy compared to the benchmark model with 2,526 parameters.
+For the classic approach, the benchmark model outperformed the FNNs in terms of all metrics.
+It is however notably, that the smaller FNNs with 2,344 and 1,564 parameters, compared to the EEGNet's 6,980 parameters, still achieve competitive results.
 The respective confusion matrices are displayed in Figure \ref{cm:classic} of Appendix \ref{app:real_data}.

-For the sliding window approach, the FNN(5, 10) with a comparable number of parameters had a 1.97\% higher accuracy compared to the benchmark model, whereas the larger FNN(40, 20) outperformed the benchmark model by 4.69\% accuracy.
+For the sliding window approach, the FNN(40) achieves the best performance, and specifically outperforms the benchmark model with a 4.48\% higher accuracy.
+It is also worth to mention that the smallest model, the FNN(5, 10) with approximately 10\% less parameters still achieves better results in terms of accuracy and recall compared to the benchmark model.
 Note that classes 4 - 7 are generally more difficult to detect.
-Yet, it can be seen from the confusion matrices in Figure \ref{cm:sliding_win} of Appendix \ref{app:real_data}, that the classifications of the FNN(40, 20) are particularly better for those classes, which is also reflected in the recall and precision of the classifiers.
+Yet, it can be seen from the confusion matrices in Figure \ref{cm:sliding_win} of Appendix \ref{app:real_data}, that the classifications of the FNNs with a single convolutional layer are particularly better for those classes, which is also reflected in the recall and precision of the classifiers.

+Note that the functional layers were specifically designed for the sliding window approach, where curve registration is not feasible.
+In the classic case, it might be sufficient to use functional dense layers rather than convolutions.
+This is supported by the competitive performance of the F-MLP(20), which consists of a single hidden layer with 20 functional neurons as defined in \eqref{eq:neurons}.

+Further, the results seem to be rather stable.
+From Table \ref{tab:accuracy_per_pax} of Appendix \ref{app:real_data} it can be seen that the differences between the results are generally of a similar order as the variability between different training runs.
+In particular, the differences between the EEGNet and the FNNs with a single convolutional layer are larger than the variability of the results, indicating that FNNs are generally preferably compared to the benchmark model.

+The computational complexity of all models is similar, as can be seen from Table \ref{tab:computational_complexity} of Appendix \ref{app:real_data}.
+For example, training the EEGNet under the classic approach with 2,500 batches took 25.8s ($\pm 0.9$) compared to 27.9s ($\pm 0.3$) for the FNN(5, 10).
+The time complexity is based on an implementation in TensorFlow and training on an NVIDIA GeForce GTX 1650 GPU and an Intel(R) Core(TM) i5-9300H @ 2.40GHz CPU.

 Both the FNNs and the (default) EEGNet are relatively simple models.
 It can be expected that the accuracies improve for both types of models if the hyperparameters are tuned carefully.
 Further improvements might be possible by changing the FNN's architecture or simply using more layers.